harvest basket of homegrown peas

 Pests & Growing Peas

 As of now, the only problems I’ve ever had with pests and my peas are…birds!
 Can you blame them?
-In fact, pea shoots are often sold at farmer’s markets for salads and stir fries which explains why birds might like them as a tasty snack too.
+In fact, pea shoots are often sold at farmer’s markets for salads and stir fries, which explains why birds might like them as a tasty snack too.
 To protect your seedlings, you might need to temporarily cover with netting or mesh until your seedlings are more mature.
-Above all, it’s still possible for peas to survive after being clipped by birds.
-I’ve had the tops nibbled off by birds before, but then the peas grow back.
+It’s important to note that it’s still possible for peas to survive after being clipped by birds.
+I’ve had the tops of my pea seedlings nibbled off by birds before, but then the peas grow back.
+It’s not always a lost cause!

 growing yellow and purple peas makes them easy to spot and harvest